 Can I Buy a Home and Sell My Current One at the Same Time?

-The short answer is yes, but it can be difficult to go about doing so.
+Another of our commonly asked real estate questions, the short answer is yes, but it can be difficult to go about doing so.
 Buying a new home before you’re ready or able to sell your current home can make you stretch yourself thin financially as you’re paying for two mortgages at the same time.
 Additionally, selling your home before you’re in a position to buy another one might result in you needing to rent for a little while before you find a new home.
 A potential solution to this problem is to put a sale contingency in your contract, meaning that you agree to buy a home but only if you’re able to sell your current one.
 The downside to this is that the seller may not agree to it, leaving you in the tough spot of deciding whether you want to buy the house and pay two mortgages until you’re able to sell your old home or pass on the house.

 How Many Homes Should I See Before Making an Offer?